 Best Nonalcoholic: Athletic Brewing Company Upside Dawn Golden Ale

 Athletic Brewing is overhauling the nonalcoholic beer category with its lineup of alcohol-free sour ales, IPAs, stouts and other styles of craft beer.
 Gore is a big fan of the 50-calorie golden ale, made with organic malts and a blend of English and American hops.
-Upside Dawn is an “everyday beer that’s perfect for those looking to cut out alcohol completely, or just those looking to substitute for a healthier option from time to time.”
+Upside Dawn is an “everyday beer that’s perfect for those looking to cut out alcohol completely,” says Suarez.

 Read Next: The Best Nonalcoholic Beers